STI Testing STI Treatment PrEP & PEP Cervical Screening Contact Book Now →

 In-person examination genuinely adds value in: whitish patchy change suggestive of lichen sclerosus (a chronic skin condition needing a different treatment pathway); severe scarring of the foreskin; paraphimosis (foreskin trapped behind the glans — emergency, go to your nearest emergency department immediately); any concern about a non-healing ulcer or lump; phimosis with significant urinary or sexual dysfunction; or recurring episodes where prior phone-consult treatment did not resolve the picture.
 The Specialist GP identifies these patterns at the phone consult and arranges in-person review.

 About 10 to 30% of cases do not fully respond to first-line topical-plus-stretching, or have features that point to surgical management from the start.
 After 4 to 8 weeks of topical treatment with limited response, the Specialist GP reviews progress at a follow-up consult and refers to urology where appropriate.
 Indicators for surgical referral include incomplete response after a full 8-week course, scarred foreskin from prior infections, lichen sclerosus, recurring paraphimosis, and significant sexual or urinary dysfunction.
-The referral can go to public urology (free with the referral) or private urology (faster, private fee).
+The referral can go to public urology (no urology fee with the referral) or private urology (faster, private fee).

 Both are surgical options if topical treatment does not work.
 Circumcision removes the foreskin entirely, takes 30 to 45 minutes under local or general anaesthetic, has a 2 to 4 week recovery, and is the more widely available option.
 Preputioplasty preserves the foreskin but widens the tight ring with small incisions — about the same operation time, faster recovery (typically 1 to 2 weeks), and preserves foreskin sensation and tissue, but is less widely offered and is usually performed by urologists rather than dedicated circumcision providers.
 The Specialist GP can refer to either pathway based on what suits your situation.